jameskolean/gatsby-jameskolean-tech/_data/post/2021-01-16-learn-react-native.md

 # State

 let's use hooks (useContext and useReducer) to provide global state management.
-Let's create a component to do most of the work.
+Create a component to do most of the work.

 > src/context/user-profile-context.js